input-output-hk/cardano-docs.iohk.io/_docs/2017-01-04-installation.md

  + [Windows](https://daedaluswallet.io/)

-A Linux and Mac OS installer is going to be released soon.
-For now, to get Cardano SL on Linux or Mac OS, please refer to the [Building From Source](/for-contributors/building-from-source) section.
+A Linux and macOS installer is going to be released soon.
+For now, to get Cardano SL on Linux or macOS, please refer to the [Building From Source](/for-contributors/building-from-source) section.

 ## Running a Node